 Editing Capabilities in Moodle

 Editing content is a key part of creating and maintaining a Moodle course.
-Only participants enrolled with the role of Instructor, Staging Manager, or Course Content Editor have the ability to modify Moodle courses.
+Only participants enrolled with the role of Teacher, Course Manager, or Course Content Editor have the ability to modify Moodle course content.

 NOTEBefore making major changes to your course you should backup your course to be restored in case of catastrophe.

-Before you can modify anything in your course you will need to turn editing on.
+Before you can add or modify course content in your course you will need to turn editing on.

 Enter the course.